bardie1/linktame-client/README.md

 My attempt at a linktree clone....
 Without tutorials!
 Visit Linkta Me [here](http://www.linktame.herokuapp.com.au)

 This is a practice project.
-You can either create a new account.
-We do not verify the email so it can be made up if you would prefer.
-If you would rather not make an account at all you may use the details below for a test account.
+You can either create a new account (we do not verify the email so it can be made up if you would prefer) or you may use the details below for a test account.

 email: test@linkta.me
 password: linktame_is_awesome